EMERGENCY:

 Here are five things to know about health worker burnout and the impact it has on patient care.

-1. Health workers are experiencing delayed burnout from COVID-19.
+1. Health workers are experiencing sustained burnout from COVID-19.

-Health workers are burned out.
-A new survey found over half of U.S. health workers stressed, overworked, and ready to leave their jobs.
-Nurses reported the highest levels of burnout, and levels of burnout among health workers across the board have continued to rise even though the public health emergency has ended.
+In the U.S. a recent survey found over half of U.S. health workers stressed, overworked, and ready to leave their jobs.
+Nurses report some of the highest levels of burnout.

-2. Nearly one-third of clinicians are considering leaving their job in the next few years.
+2. Nearly one-third of clinicians are considering leaving their job or migrating in the next few years.

-In a global survey of clinicians, 31% reported they were planning to leave their current role in the next two to three years, including 42% of clinicians in the Middle East and Africa.
+In a global survey of clinicians, 31% reported they were planning to leave their current role in the next two to three years, with even higher intent in some regions, including the Middle East and Africa.

-Over half of surveyed clinicians said they would stay in the health care sector but pursue jobs in different settings.
-According to the World Health Organization, more and more often, health workers are leaving lower-income countries for better opportunities abroad — a trend that has continued to accelerate over the course of the pandemic, exacerbating staff shortages in countries where resources are more limited and health challenges are most dire.
+About 33% of those considering a change said they would stay in the health care sector but pursue jobs in different settings.
+According to the World Health Organization, health workers are increasingly leaving lower-income countries for better opportunities abroad — a trend that continues to accelerate, exacerbating staff shortages in countries where resources are more limited and health challenges are most dire.

-3. In the U.S., 1 in 5 health workers have quit their jobs since 2020, and up to 47% of health workers could leave their positions by 2025.
+3. In the U.S., 1 in 5 health workers have quit their jobs since 2020, and more than half of health workers are considering changing jobs within the next year.

 Burnout and mental health challenges affect health workers in countries around the world, including the U.S.

-Since the start of the COVID-19 pandemic, 1 in 5 U.S. health workers have left their jobs, and the hospital workforce is down 1.8%.
-About 4 in 5 health workers left behind say they’ve been affected by staffing shortages, working longer hours and with higher patient loads to compensate for fewer teammates.
+Nearly 1 in 5 U.S. health workers left their jobs during the COVID-19 pandemic, and about 4 in 5 health workers left behind say they’ve been affected by staffing shortages, working longer hours and with higher patient loads to compensate for fewer teammates.

 The trend isn’t slowing down.
-One survey suggests nearly half of U.S. health workers are thinking about leaving their current positions, with some considering temporary assignments in order to avoid burnout.
+Recent data suggests the crisis may be deepening: more than half of U.S. health workers (55%) say they plan to look for or switch jobs within the next year, with some considering temporary assignments in order to avoid burnout.
 Staffing agencies are reporting more interest in short-term travel assignments, which typically offer better pay and greater flexibility.

 4. Health workers experiencing mental health challenges are likely to stay silent.